The Gin Making Process

 Our unique spirits are produced by our pride and joy, “Lily”.
 She is a 400 litre copper pot still, handcrafted for us in Galicia, Spain.

-In the main body botanicals are soaked for 24 hours in a water/ethanol mixture to begin the flavour extraction process, after which the still is heated to just over 80 degrees.
+In the main body botanicals are soaked for 24 hours in a water/ethanol mixture to begin the flavour extraction process, after which the still is heated to just over 80 degrees C.

 Because the boiling point of alcohol (78.37 degrees C) is lower than that of water (100 degrees C), the addition of alcohol drives down overall boiling point.
-As the liquid starts to evaporate, a temperature gradient is established in the still, as the top is cooler than the bottom.
-The vapour condenses when it reaches the top of still and falls back to the bottom this process of evaporation and condensation is called Reflux and helps to produce a smooth spirit.
+As evaporation begins and the top of the still is cooler than the bottom a temperature gradient is established.
+The vapour condenses when it reaches the top of still and falls back down, this process of evaporation and condensation is called Reflux and helps to produce a smooth spirit.

-Eventually the vapour rises through into a copper tube known as the Lyne Arm.
-More flavour extraction occurs through vapour infusion of light botanicals stored in a Gin Basket located halfway along the Lyne Arm.
-All the possible flavour has been extracted when the vapour reaches the worm tub – a traditional cooling system.
-It contains a copper coil which is not only a good conductor of heat but increases the surface area for heat transfer, immersed in cold water it turns our alcoholic vapour into a liquid.
+Eventually the vapour rises through into a copper tube, known as the Lyne Arm where more flavour extraction occurs, this is through vapour infusion of light botanicals stored in a Gin Basket located halfway along the Lyne Arm.
+All the possible flavour has been extracted when the vapour reaches the worm tub – a traditional spiralled cooling system.
+It contains a copper coil which is a good conductor of heat and increases the surface area for heat transfer, immersed in cold water it turns our alcoholic vapour into liquid gin.